DIY Crepe Paper Flowers for Weddings

-1) Print Martha’s templates from her site, and cut out the petal shape you want (we made roses and peonies, but she has carnations, dahlias, lilies, tulips, and more).
+Step 1: Print Martha’s crepe paper flowers templates from her site, and cut out the petal shape you want (we made roses and peonies, but she has carnations, dahlias, lilies, tulips, and more).

-2) Trace the template onto your crepe paper as many times (or more times) as it tells you to—make sure the grain of the crepe paper is parallel to the petal template!
+Step 2: Trace the template onto your crepe paper as many times as (or more times than) it tells you to—make sure the grain of the crepe paper is parallel to the petal template!
 For example, she suggests using 35 petals for the peony and 12 for the rose.
 I ended up liking the fuller roses better, so I used 24 petals.
 Then cut out your petals.
 This will take you a really long time.

 There’s my MOH wielding her weapon of choice.
 Yes, that’s a Jason Wu shirt.

-3) Shape your petals by grabbing them between your thumbs and pointer fingers and stretching the crepe paper out forming a concave shape (or convex, depending on what your point of reference is).
+Step 3: Shape your petals by grabbing them between your thumbs and pointer fingers and stretching the crepe paper out, forming a concave shape (or convex, depending on what your point of reference is).

-I spy Franzia and more paper flowers in the background!
+I spy Franzia and more crepe paper flowers in the background!